Bonda Meedum: Plot

 Dhanuka is a handsome, innocent boy in his early 20s.
 He lives in Matale with his parents and sister.
 His father, Dharmasena sends him to his best friend, Senarath Maliyadda, who is a rich businessman in Nawala, in order to get a job at his company.
 Dhanuka arrives to Maliyadda's house and Maliyadda treats him as his own son.
 But, Maliyadda's only daughter, Sansala treats Dhanuka as an outsider and insults him at multiple times.
 She has received a marriage proposal from her elder cousin, Saliya, who only loves her to get property.
 Dhanuka doesn't care about Sansala's misdeeds and slowly loves her.
 His manager, Senaka realizes Dhanuka's matter and supports him.

 Soon, Saliya's mother learns about Dhanuka and plans to send him again to Matale.
 Then, Saliya's sister calls to Maliyadda's house and introduces her as Dhanuka's girlfriend.
 Sansala treats him badly, leading Dhanuka to breakdown and leave home.
 Sansala regrets and feels for Dhanuka slowly.
 Later, she learns about her aunt's plan and forgives Dhanuka.

 Sansala now spends time sadly because of Saliya's behavior.
-One Day, Dhanuka confesses his love to Sansala at Temple.
-Sansala is also confesses her love.
-Dhanuka gets happy and promises her to save her from Saliya.
+At temple, Both Dhanuka and Sansala confess their love to each other.
+Dhanuka promises Sansala to save her from Saliya.
 Saliya has a secret girlfriend, Minoli.
-Dhanuka warns Saliya after learning that he slapped Sansala badly.
-To avenge him, Saliya beats up Dhanuka and reveals his and Sansala's relationship to Maliyadda.
+Saliya misbehaves with Sansala and Dhanuka warns him.
+To avenge, He reveals Maliyadda about Sansala and Dhanuka's relationship.
 Enraged, Maliyadda expels Dhanuka from his job and fixes Sansala and Saliya's marriage, much to Sansala's dismay.
-At that time, Dhanuka gets a waiter job at hotel, but he has to quit from that after he meets Maliyadda and Sansala at hotel.
+Dhanuka gets a waiter job at hotel, but has to quit it after meeting Maliyadda and Sansala accidentally in hotel.

-Saliya warns Sansala telling that he will get all property after marriage.
+Saliya continues to blackmail Sansala.
 Her servant, Kamala tells her to escape from home.
-But, before the wedding day, Saliya gets arrested at Maliyadda's house for a robbery case.
-Maliyadda sees Saliya's true colors and breaks all ties with him.
+But, before the wedding day, Saliya gets arrested at Maliyadda's house for a robbery.
+Seeing Saliya's reality, Maliyadda breaks all ties with him.
 Dhanuka does some part-time jobs at town with his best friend, Viraj.
 Dharmasena passes away from a heart attack.
 After that, Maliyadda decides to help them.

-Meanwhile, Saliya returns and beats Sansala to take revenge.
-Sansala falls into a coma and Saliya gets sentenced for 4 years.
+Saliya returns and beats Sansala, who falls into a coma.
+Saliya is sentenced for 4 years.
 Maliyadda realizes his mistake and accepts Dhanuka.
 Dhanuka starts Sansala's treatment from an ayurvedic doctor, who reveals him that Sansala's recovery time is uncertain.
 With the help of his family and friends, Dhanuka opens a farm and eventually becomes successful.
 4 years later, Saliya is released from jail and he shares a bond with a little girl, Shanali.
-However, He gets injured in a bomb blast.
+He is injured in a bomb blast.
 Before dying, Saliya learns that Shanali is being his and Minoli's daughter.
 At the end, Sansala wakes up from coma and is fully recovered.
-Finally, Dhanuka and Sansala reunite and live happily.
+Finally, Dhanuka and Sansala reunite to live happily.